autometrics-dev/autometrics-py/README.md

 > A Python port of the Rust
 > [autometrics-rs](https://github.com/fiberplane/autometrics-rs) library

-**Autometrics is a library that exports a decorator that makes it easy to understand the error rate, response time, and production usage of any function in your code.** Jump straight from your IDE to live Prometheus charts for each HTTP/RPC handler, database method, or other piece of application logic.

-Autometrics for Python provides:

-1. A decorator that can create [Prometheus](https://prometheus.io/) metrics for your functions and class methods throughout your code base.
-2. A helper function that will write corresponding Prometheus queries for you in a Markdown file.
+Metrics are a powerful and cost-efficient tool for understanding the health and performance of your code in production.
+But it's hard to decide what metrics to track and even harder to write queries to understand the data.

+Autometrics provides a decorator that makes it trivial to instrument any function with the most useful metrics: request rate, error rate, and latency.
+It standardizes these metrics and then generates powerful Prometheus queries based on your function details to help you quickly identify and debug issues in production.

 See [Why Autometrics?](https://github.com/autometrics-dev#why-autometrics) for more details on the ideas behind autometrics.

 ## Features

-- ✨ `autometrics` decorator instruments any function or class method to track the most useful metrics
+- ✨ `@autometrics` decorator instruments any function or class method to track the most useful metrics
 - 💡 Writes Prometheus queries so you can understand the data generated without knowing PromQL